Student Intern (Remote)

-ANSIRH is seeking two students to work closely with faculty and staff on our Abortion Facility Database.
-The student interns will be responsible for updating ANSIRH’s national database of abortion-providing facilities and the internship will continue until completion of the update.
-The database was last updated in Summer 2020.
-The work will entail conducting a systematic online search based on established methodology, and making mystery calls to facilities to gather information that is not available online.
-The student interns will work within a multi-disciplinary team.
-ANSIRH values a diverse workforce and strongly encourages applications from candidates who are people of color or have otherwise been historically excluded in abortion research.
+ANSIRH is seeking three students to work closely with faculty and staff on our Abortion Facility Database.
+The student interns will be responsible for updating ANSIRH’s national database of abortion-providing facilities.
+The database was last updated in Summer/Fall 2022.
+The work will entail conducting a systematic online search, based on established methodology, and conducting mystery calls to facilities to gather information that is not available online.
+The student interns will work within a multi-disciplinary team at ANSIRH.
+ANSIRH values a diverse workforce and strongly encourages applications from candidates who are people of color or are otherwise historically excluded in abortion research.

 At ANSIRH, we conduct innovative, rigorous, multidisciplinary research on complex issues related to people’s sexual and reproductive lives.
 Our work is informed by an understanding of the role that structural inequities play in shaping health.
 We believe in the importance of research in advancing evidence-based policy, practice, and public discourse to improve reproductive wellbeing.
 We envision a world in which all people have the resources, support, and freedom to achieve reproductive wellbeing.

-- Current undergraduate or graduate student in demography, sociology, public health, law, or other social science
+- Current or recent undergraduate or graduate student in demography, sociology, public health, law, or other social science

 - Comfort with making mystery shopper phone calls to abortion facilities to inquire about their services